Survival games deserve better coverage. So we made it ourselves.

 Pattern recognition matters.
 Your wallet deserves better than being part of someone’s quick cash grab scheme.

-The good news: Once you know what to look for, these patterns become obvious.
-The bad news: most content creators won’t tell you about them because it’s easier to hit record and say, “seems fine to me.”
+The bad news: most content creators find it easier to just hit record and say, “seems fine to me.”

 What’s Next